-When I chat with my New York Metropolitan Area business-owner clients and friends, I find that many of them are adopting a “herd mentality” when it comes to marketing their business.
+When I chat with my Greater New York City business-owner clients and friends, I find that many of them are adopting a “herd mentality” when it comes to marketing their business.

 I’d like to see that change for you, and for all my business-owner friends.

 Granted, I know my limits — I’m an accountant, not a marketing guru.
-But I pay attention to the local (New York Metropolitan Area area) and national marketplace.
+But I pay attention to the local (Greater New York City) and national marketplace.
 Plus, I get a yearly crash course on marketing and sales success by observing my most successful small-business-owner clients.

 And, of course, I also make it my business to pay attention to what *established* marketing experts DO say about how to grow a small business.

 You see, you have choices about the kind of marketing and advertising you do, and I’d like to take some time identifying the different options for you … and their strengths and weaknesses.